predictorsoftware/GithubClient/GithubClient/README.txt

 // [x]  Implement an OAuth workflow in your app that successfully lets the user authenticate with your app.
 // [x]  Implement a UISearchBar on your repo search view controller and modify your repo search fetch method on your network controller to use the search bar’s text.
 Be sure to only be making authenticated network calls using your oath token!
 // [x]  Display the repo’s they searched for a in the table view
-// [ ]  Implement user defaults to store the authorization token, so it only does the OAuth process once.
+// [x]  Implement 'user defaults' to store the authorization token, so it only does the OAuth process once.
 // [x]  Convert your network controller to a singleton

 //  ---------------------------------------------------------------------------------------------------------
 //  Wednesday
 //
-// [ ]  Create a UserSearchViewController that searches for users, similar to how we are already searching for repositories.
+// [X]  Create a UserSearchViewController that searches for users, similar to how we are already searching for repositories.
 Instead of a table view, use a collection view to display the users avatar image
 // [ ]  Upon clicking on a cell, implement a custom transition, and transition the image clicked on to a UserDetailViewController page that has their picture, name, and whatever other info you want pulled from their API.

 //  ---------------------------------------------------------------------------------------------------------